microsoftarchive/semantic-logging/README.md

+:warning: We don't officially start this project yet.
+At this moment, we're experimenting a few concepts of semantic logging and envisioning the project.

 ## What is Semantic Logging?

 Semantic Logging (formerly know at the Semantic Logging Application Block or SLAB) is designed by the